-I purchased many to see what it was I that I preferred one over the other, some just lacked flavor.
+I purchased many varieties to see which curry I preferred one over the other, some just lacked flavor.
 I have bought curry paste, but for this recipe and all my testing, I used curry powder.
 This curry is my current favorite, they have hot which is what I use or mild.

 I love the flavor of Harissa paste it really ads the depth of flavor and spice to this dish, so be sure to pick some of that up along with coconut milk.
 The rest of the items are pretty mainstream and most are already in my fridge every week.

 So while this dish can be customized any way you like, my family really liked that there was celery in this dish.
 They each commented that the flavor was amazing, butter that they get out sometimes and they seemed so happy, “shoveling it in” spoonful after spoonful!

 Now I know some people don’t prefer curry simply because it’s “soupy” they want it THICK, and if you need to thicken it up for easy travel for lunches and such… Add a couple of cups of cooked rice, it’s simple the rice will absorb the extra liquid, it’ll thicken the meal and still give you all the same great flavor.
 You can cook rice or buy cooked rice to add to this dish and easily make it into a thick and delicious meal.
 It’s always a good idea to have options.